Get started on your Home Theater System Today!

 There are hundreds of Home Theater Projectors on the market and only about 20 that really stand out.
-But, you’d be surprised that there are only about 5 that are really worth having in your home and the one that fits your needs best is truly based on your budget.
+But, you’d be surprised that there are only about 5 that are really worth having in your home and the one that fits your needs best is largely based on your budget.

 There are even more Home Theater Projection Screens to choose from.
 But, what size do you need?
 The math is actually very simple!
 Be cautious of “budget” screens… they use sign vinyl instead of screen material and will make even the best projector look bad and a bad projector look even worse.

 Call a pro and get recommendations for projector and screen selections.
 Ask a lot of questions...
 Or call us for a professional opinion.